 The calculation of the fair value of options and performance rights issued requires significant estimates to be made with regards to several variables such as volatility, dividend policy and the probability of options / performance rights reaching their vesting period.
-The Group measures the cost of equity settled share-based payments at fair value at the grant date using an appropriate valuation model considering the terms and conditions upon which the instruments were granted and expected vesting period.
-The estimations made are subject to variability that may alter the overall fair value determined.
+The Group measures the cost of equity settled share-based payments at fair value at the grant date using an appropriate valuation model. considering the terms and conditions upon which the instruments were granted and expected vesting period.